-New students (and returning students who have not been enrolled for the past two years) should apply online at www.iecc.edu/apply or contact Student Services.
+New students, returning students (absent from IECC for 2 or more years), and IECC graduates should apply online at www.iecc.edu/apply or contact Student Services.

 2. Request Transcripts/GED Scores

 New students should have an official copy of their high school transcript or GED scores sent to the Records Office.
 Official transcripts from any other college(s) attended must also be sent to the Records Office.